bobboteck/bobboteck.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-Analyst and software developer, Robotics enthusiastic, Co-Fouder of Officine Robotiche association.
+Analyst and software developer, System integrator, Robotics enthusiastic, Radio amateur, Sunday photographer and Co-Fouder of Officine Robotiche association.